Skip to main content

 • Alumni fee: £826.

-You may be eligible to receive this course fully funded through the UKSPF Sunderland Skills and Inclusion Programme.
+You may be eligible for full funding for this course.
+This is through the UKSPF Sunderland Skills and Inclusion Programme.
+You must be employed by a Sunderland-based company (excluding the public sector).

-For further information about funding opportunities, please email skills@sunderland.ac.uk(opens in new tab).
+For more information about funding, please email skills@sunderland.ac.uk(opens in new tab).

 Apply now